 Corporate Tax Rates in Turkey

-Corporate income taxes in Turkey are currently set at 25%.
+Corporate income taxes in Turkey are currently set at 25%, an important consideration for those thinking of starting a business in Turkey.
 The Turkey corporate tax rate applies to most companies, however a higher rate of 30% applies to financial institutions such as banks and insurance companies.

 Turkey also has 18 free zones, offering a special tax regime, including: